zxuwen/thumbs_up/README.markdown

     :at_least    - Item must have at least X votes :at_most     - Item may not have more than X votes

+##### Tallying Rank

+Similar to tallying votes, but this will actually return voteable object collections based on a rating system where up votes and down votes get equal rating.
+For Instance, a voteable with 3 upvotes and 2 downvotes will have a rating in this instance of 1.

+##### Rank_Tally Options:
+    :start_at    - Restrict the votes to those created after a certain time :end_at      - Restrict the votes to those created before a certain time :conditions  - A piece of SQL conditions to add to the query :limit       - The maximum number of voteables to return :ascending   - Boolean Default false.
+If specified true, results will be returned in ascending order (from bottom up) :at_least    - Item must have at least X votes :at_most     - Item may not have more than X votes

 #### Lower level queries

     positiveVoteCount = voteable.votes_for